 The Definition of Biblical Wine

-Many have assumed that the word “wine” in the Bible is always alcoholic or equivalent to modern wine.
-The Bible affirms that “wine” could mean alcoholic wine of varying amounts or non-alcoholic grape juice (1 Tim 3:8; Titus 2:3).
+The word “wine” in the Bible is always alcoholic or equivalent to modern wine.
+The Bible uses one Greek word for “wine” and “grape juice” that could mean alcoholic wine of varying amounts or non-alcoholic grape juice (1 Tim 3:8; Titus 2:3).
+The Hebrew word for “wine” is yayin and the Greek is oinos (MT; LXX).
+Biblical “wine” is grape juice that may or may not have fermented.
+However, the wine of today has considerable more alcohol than wine in the first century.

 - “Wine” is the blood of the grape (Gen 49:11–12, Heb. yayin, Gr. oinos LXX; Deut 32:14, Heb. chemer; Gr. oinos LXX).